-Carbohydrates, fat and protein all provide energy, but exercising muscles rely on carbohydrates as their main source of fuel.
+Carbohydrates, fat and protein all provide energy, but your muscles rely on carbohydrates as their main source of fuel when you exercise.

-But muscles have limited carbohydrate stores (glycogen) and need to be topped up regularly to keep your energy up.
+Muscles have limited carbohydrate stores (glycogen) and need to be topped up regularly.

-A diet low in carbohydrates can lead to a lack of energy during exercise, early fatigue and delayed recovery.
+A diet that is low in carbohydrates can lead to a lack of energy during exercise, early fatigue and delayed recovery.

 When is the best time to eat carbohydrates?